tleyden/tleyden.github.io/source/_posts/2014-10-25-cuda-6-dot-5-on-aws-gpu-instance-running-ubuntu-14-dot-04.markdown

 ## Using a pre-built public AMI

-After following the instructions below, I've created an AMI and shared it publicly.
+Based on the instructions in this article, I've created an AMI and shared it publicly.
+So the easiest thing to do is just use that pre-built AMI:

 * Image: ami-2cbf3e44 (Ubuntu Server 14.04 LTS (HVM) - CUDA 6.5)
 * Instance type: g2.2xlarge
 * Storage: Use at least 8 GB, 20+ GB recommended

-If you use the pre-built AMI, then you can skip the rest of this article.
+If you use the pre-built AMI, then you can skip the rest of this article, since all of these steps are "baked in" to the AMI.

 ## Building from scratch